MOST RECENT

 Once at the office, your documents will be verified and you will be provided with your learners permit test.
 Once you successfully pass the test, you are granted with the official drivers permit.

-If you do not pass the test the first time, the test supervisor will return your application form and you can retake the exam the next day.
+If you do not pass the PA permit test the first time, the test supervisor will return your application form and you can retake the exam the next day.
 You can only take the test once at any given day.
 The application form is valid for 60 days and you should try to pass the permit test within this period.